 Wendy Wilde WHO News Director, Midwest Region News Director

 Wendy Wilde has been a Talk Show Host, News Director, and News Anchor and Reporter, Program Director, and Music Radio Morning Show Host in her 43-year radio career.
 She is a multiple region Murrow, Sevareid, SPJ (Society of Professional Journalists), and Associated Press Award winner, and has served as President of the Minnesota Associated Press Broadcast News Association.

 Wendy has a degree in Communications from the University of Minnesota, with additional coursework in Pre-Medicine at the University of Dayton, Marketing at the Carlson School of Management, and Business and Economics at Wright State University.
 She also holds a Project Management Certification.

 Community service and volunteerism has been a focus throughout her life.
-Wendy and her husband Michael co-founded and ran a volunteer-operated 501(c)3 non-profit teen center for six years, volunteering every weekend to support the teen activities there.
+Wendy and her husband Michael co-founded and ran a volunteer-operated 501(c)3 non-profit teen center for six years, volunteering every weekend.
 VIDEO CLICK HERE.